nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Design considerations:

-**Aspect: 'class grade' classes**
+**Aspect: 'class information' classes**

-* **Alternative 1 (current choice):** Use a class for each type of class details.
+* **Alternative 1 (current choice):** Use a class for each type of class information.
   * Pros: Easy to implement, follows OOP principle.
 If we want to edit the implementation of each of the classes or change the data structure / details of each instance, it can be easily done.
   * Cons: May have performance issues in terms of memory usage.

 * **Alternative 2:** Store class values as a primitive type (String or Integer).
   * Pros: Will use less memory.
-  * Cons: We must ensure that the implementation of each individual class are correct.
+  * Cons: We must ensure that the implementation of each class is correct.
 Implementation will be more complicated as different class detail types will require different implementations for the same operation.

 **Aspect: Tracker classes**

-* **Alternative 1 (current choice):** Use a tracker class for each type of class details.
+* **Alternative 1 (current choice):** Use a tracker class for each type of class information.
   * Pros: Easy to implement.
 Shared functions can be abstracted out and polymorphism can be applied.
   * Cons: May have performance issues in terms of memory usage.